TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Introduction

+Despite a great amount of works \cite{Kempe03, Leskovec07, Chen10, Goyal11, Tang14, Tang15, Nguyen163, Nguyen161, Borgs14,Nguyen2013}, none of these attempts to solve \IM{} or \CTVM{} exactly.
+The lack of such a solution makes it challenging to evaluate the performance of existing solutions, such as IMM \cite{Tang15} and SSA \cite{Nguyen163} algorithms, in real-world datasets, against optimal solutions.
+Despite the fact that these algorithms have a theoretical performance guarantee of $(1-1/e-\epsilon)$ in the worst case, one can always ask: how well do these algorithms actually perform on the billion-scale OSNs?
+This question has remained unanswered til now.

-Unfortunately, obtaining exact solutions to \CTVM{} (and thus to \IM{}) is very challenging as the running time is no longer in polynomial time.
-Due to the nature of the problem, stochastic programming (SP) is a viable approach for optimization under uncertainty when the probability distribution governs the data is given \cite{Shapiro14}.
-However traditional SP-based solutions to various problems in NP-hard class are only for small networks with a few hundreds nodes \cite{Shapiro14}.
-Thus directly applying existing techniques to \IM{} and \CTVM{} is not suitable as OSNs consist of millions of users and billions of edges.
+Obtaining exact solutions to \CTVM{} (and thus to \IM{}) indeed is very challenging.
+Due to the nature of the problem, stochastic programming is a viable approach for optimization under uncertainty when the probability distribution governs the data is given \cite{Shapiro14}.
+However traditional stochastic programming-based solutions to various problems in NP-hard class are only for small networks with a few hundreds nodes \cite{Shapiro14}.
+Thus directly applying existing techniques to \IM{} and \CTVM{} is not suitable because OSNs consist of millions of users and billions of edges.
 Furthermore, the theory developed to assess the solution quality such as those in \cite{Bayraksan06, Shapiro14}, and the references therein, only provide approximate confidence interval.
 Therefore, sufficiently large samples are needed to justify the quality assessment.
-This requires us to develop novel stochastic programming techniques to exactly solve \CTVM{} on large-scale networks.
+This requires us to develop novel stochastic programming techniques to optimally solve \CTVM{}.